-In 2010, I designed and produced a custom-labeled cross-platform CD-ROM that contained four audiobooks from the LibriVox project in the form of Ogg Vorbis audio files.
+In 2010, I designed and produced a custom-labeled cross-platform CD-ROM that contained four public domain audiobooks from the LibriVox project.
+The audiobooks were in the form of Ogg Vorbis audio files.
 (The Ogg Vorbis audio format is designed to be freely usable and is used as a primary audio format on Wikipedia among other things.)
 Multiple copies of this disc were produced and made available to others.
-The audiobooks were of the L. Frank Baum stories "The Marvelous Land of Oz" (published in 1904), "Ozma of Oz" (published in 1907), "The Magic of Oz" (published in 1919), and "Glinda of Oz" (published in 1920.)
-A number of accompanying HTML pages and period illustrations were included on the disc, and copies of the Mozilla Firefox Web browser were included to facilitate the playback of Ogg Vorbis audio.
-On the technical side, audio playback was implemented with HTML5 support for embedded audio, along with the Cortado Java applet as a fallback.
+The audiobooks were of the L. Frank Baum books The Marvelous Land of Oz (published in 1904), Ozma of Oz (published in 1907), The Magic of Oz (published in 1919), and Glinda of Oz (published in 1920.)
+A number of accompanying HTML pages and period illustrations were included on the disc.
+(For example, there was this illustration from Ozma of Oz that shows Dorothy picking a lunch box from a tree.)
+The CD-ROM also included copies of the Mozilla Firefox Web browser in order to facilitate the playback of Ogg Vorbis audio.
+The audio playback was implemented via HTML5 support for embedded audio along with the Cortado Java applet as a fallback.

-Later on, I produced a subsequent disc that had a similar design but with a different selection of audiobooks, namely the L. Frank Baum stories of "The Wonderful Wizard of Oz" (published in 1900), "The Emerald City of Oz" (published in 1910), "The Patchwork Girl of Oz" (published in 1913), and "Little Wizard Stories of Oz" (published in 1913.)
-The audiobook of "The Wonderful Wizard of Oz" had been recorded in the form of a dramatic reading with multiple character parts by the LibriVox project.
+Later on, I produced a subsequent disc that had a similar design but with a different selection of audiobooks, namely the L. Frank Baum books The Wonderful Wizard of Oz (published in 1900), The Emerald City of Oz (published in 1910), The Patchwork Girl of Oz (published in 1913), and Little Wizard Stories of Oz (published in 1913.)
+The audiobook of The Wonderful Wizard of Oz had been recorded in the form of a dramatic reading with multiple character parts by the LibriVox project.
 As with the previous disc, this CD-ROM was made available to others.

 In the mid 1990s, I released this game for the MacOS platform.
 The game had black-and-white graphics and was produced using the Microsoft QuickBASIC software.
 In this two-player board game, there were twelve removable counters, and each player removed one or two of the counters per turn, in a manner similar to the Nim game.
 (The CounterPoison game also featured a "poison" counter, and the player left with only this counter would lose the game.)
 In addition to the ability for two persons to play against each other, the game supported a computer opponent that could be configured to play in one of three modes.

-View a screenshot of the CounterPoison game
+View a CounterPoison screenshot

-System Requirements: This game is designed for the Mac OS9 platform (prior versions of the MacOS system software may also work) and a monitor that is capable of at least 256 colors and/or grays.
+System Requirements: This game is designed for the classic MacOS platform (pre-OSX) and requires a monitor that is capable of at least 256 colors and/or grays.
 (Among other things, the development of the RetroShark game started before the arrival of the Mac OSX platform.)
-Under the Classic Environment, which is sometimes available on PowerPC-based systems with Mac OSX versions up to 10.4, character movement in the game may be less responsive than it would be otherwise.
+Under Mac OSX, the game should run if the Classic Environment is available; however, character movement in the game may be less responsive than it would be otherwise.
 Intel-based Macintosh systems are not supported.

-View the RetroShark game page at Macgamefiles.com
+The RetroShark game at Macgamefiles.com

-Download version 1.0 of the RetroShark game (208KB)
+Download the RetroShark game (version 1.0, 205KB)

-View a screenshot of the RetroShark game
+View a RetroShark screenshot

 /private/var/folders directories.
 The encryption process involves encrypted disk images which are union-mounted onto certain directories with passwords for the disk images being generated via